Understanding Steam and Gas Turbine – Generator Fan Failures

-TG Advisers, Inc.
+TG Advisers, LLC.

 The potential failure of generator rotor fan vanes and blower blades has been identified as an area for detailed risk assessment in the electric power generation industry.
 Liberation of fan component has caused catastrophic damage to both the rotor and stator components on a number of units.
 Industry awareness of this high risk issue has improved, which has led to NDE inspections of all critical fan assembly areas.
 Many units were previously evaluated by visual inspections only.
 A visual inspection in most cases is not capable of finding small cracks in fan assemblies.

 Generator rotor fans/blowers are critical, highly-stressed components justifying design scrutiny, proper material selection, quality fabrication techniques, and judicious non-destructive examination.

 Generator rotor fans/blowers are subject to both high steady and fatigue stresses during operation.
 The fan/blower blade itself is highly stressed.
 The highest stresses in an axial blower are developed in the base of the blade or in the blade root attachment to the blower hub.
 The highest stresses in a radial flow fan most often occur in the blade attachment to the side shroud or fan ring.
 These areas represent the most critical locations for NDE and evaluation for each major outage.
 In addition, a recent study conducted by Electric Power Research Institute (EPRI) noted well over 25 case studies of industry failures in these locations.
 The report evaluated both fossil and nuclear fan designs.